 GeneCards Summary for LRP5 Gene

 LRP5 (LDL Receptor Related Protein 5) is a Protein Coding gene.
-Diseases associated with LRP5 include Hyperostosis, Endosteal and Osteoporosis-Pseudoglioma Syndrome.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Reelin Pathway (Cajal-Retzius cells).
+Diseases associated with LRP5 include Osteoporosis-Pseudoglioma Syndrome and Hyperostosis, Endosteal.
+Among its related pathways are phosphorylation site mutants of CTNNB1 are not targeted to the proteasome by the destruction complex and Endometrial cancer.
 GO annotations related to this gene include Wnt-protein binding and Wnt-activated receptor activity.
 An important paralog of this gene is LRP6.

 UniProtKB/Swiss-Prot for LRP5 Gene

 Component of the Wnt-Fzd-LRP5-LRP6 complex that triggers beta-catenin signaling through inducing aggregation of receptor-ligand complexes into ribosome-sized signalsomes.
 Cell-surface coreceptor of Wnt/beta-catenin signaling, which plays a pivotal role in bone formation.
 Plays a role in norrin (NDP) signal transduction (PubMed:27228167).
 The Wnt-induced Fzd/LRP6 coreceptor complex recruits DVL1 polymers to the plasma membrane which, in turn, recruits the AXIN1/GSK3B-complex to the cell surface promoting the formation of signalsomes and inhibiting AXIN1/GSK3-mediated phosphorylation and destruction of beta-catenin.
 Appears be required for postnatal control of vascular regression in the eye (By similarity).
 Required for posterior patterning of the epiblast during gastrulation (By similarity).